fairagro/D4.4.1_SciWIn_concept/report.md

 supports seamless cooperation but doesn't aim at producing citeable scientific output.
 As will become clear in the following section, any webservice that provides access to Git repositories will work for that purpose.
-Institutional installations of servcies such as [GitLab](https://gitlab.com/gitlab-org/gitlab) or [Forgejo](https://forgejo.org/), or even commercial platforms such as [Bitbucket](https://bitbucket.org/), [GitLab.com](https://gitlab.com) or [GitHub](https://github.com/) can be used.
+Institutional installations of services such as [GitLab](https://gitlab.com/gitlab-org/gitlab) or [Forgejo](https://forgejo.org/), or even commercial platforms such as [Bitbucket](https://bitbucket.org/), [GitLab.com](https://gitlab.com) or [GitHub](https://github.com/) can be used.
 We aim in particular to make